Anthony Campanile: Miami Dolphins

 On January 16, 2020, Campanile was hired by the Miami Dolphins as the team's linebackers coach.

 Green Bay Packers

 On March 12, 2024, Campanile was hired by the Green Bay Packers as their linebackers coach and running game coordinator.

 Jacksonville Jaguars

 On January 30, 2025, Campanile was hired by the Jacksonville Jaguars as their defensive coordinator under head coach Liam Coen.

+On January 27, 2026, following interest from the Arizona Cardinals for their head coaching position, Campanile agreed to a contract extension to remain with Jacksonville.

 Personal life

 Anthony and his wife, Tracey, have two daughters and a son.

-Campanile is from a proud Italian-American family in New Jersey, full of football coaches.
-Growing up he watched his father, Mike, coach at Paramus Catholic High School in New Jersey for 10 years.
+Campanile is from an Italian-American family in New Jersey.
+His family was full of football coaches, and growing up he watched his father, Mike, coach at Paramus Catholic High School in New Jersey for 10 years.
 Mike and his brother Vito both coach at Bergen Catholic High School, where Nunzio also used to be the Head Coach before joining Rutgers.
 His other brother Nicky is the Head Coach at DePaul Catholic High School.